pozi/PoziConnect/docs/m1s.md

 ![M1 Comments](http://i.imgur.com/bZz3m1Z.png "M1 Comments")

-You may find you want to hold back some updates if you're not sure that you want to submit them.
+For the first few times you run Pozi Connect, you may find you want to hold back some updates if you're not sure that you want to submit them.
 For example, if an update's comments show that a property is going to be added as a multi-assessment and you're not sure that it should be a multi-assessment, you may delete the row before you submit the M1.
 This gives you the opportunity to check your property system to see if you're happy with affected properties' parcel description (if two properties share the same parcel description, Pozi Connect will assume they are meant to be a multi-assessment).

 Any rows you delete will simply appear on the next M1 if there are no changes made to the council's property data.